 Remarketing, sometimes referred to as retargeting, is a process marketers use to anonymously monitor an individual’s internet activity and serve them ads based on said activity.
 The concept of remarketing is a modern version of an old sales approach which says it takes “six touches to make a sale.”
-In the old days that meant a salesman would need to find ways to contact a potential client six times before they’d make a purchase.
-However, this process is much easier with modern technology.
-Rather than having to physically contact a potential client six times now a remarketing ad can get those “touches” instead.
+In the old days, that meant a salesman would need to find six ways to contact a potential client before they’d make a purchase.
+With the use of modern technology, this process is now much easier.
+Rather than having to physically contact a potential client six times, a remarketing ad can now get those “touches” instead.

-Remarketing ads trigger when a user visits a particular website (for example Zappos.com) that has a special piece of code.
+Remarketing triggers when a user visits a particular website (for example, Zappos.com) that has a special piece of code.
 This code tracks your activity on the site and catalogs the items viewed on a “cookie” file on your computer.
-Then next time you visit a search engine, website, or social network the cookie file will send a signal to show an ad for the product again.
-This process will repeat itself as long as you continue paying for remarketing ads.
+The next time you visit a search engine, website, or social network, the cookie file will send a signal to show an ad for the product again.
+This process will repeat itself as long as you continue paying for retargeting ads.

 How effective are remarketing ads?

 Remarketing is a very effective method of advertising for three important reasons.
-First, and probably most obvious, remarketing ads will increase brand awareness for your business.
+First, remarketing ads will increase brand awareness for your business.
 Second, remarketing ads drive repeat traffic to your site.
-This is important because, as we mentioned earlier, it’s highly unlikely that a consumer will make a purchase after only one visit.
-Third, these ads are useful for improving your business’s ROI based on increasing the number of user touch points.
+As we mentioned earlier, this is critical because it’s highly unlikely that a consumer will make a purchase after only one visit.
+Third, these ads are useful for improving your business’s ROI based on increasing the number of user touchpoints.

 If you’re still not completely clear on exactly how these ads work, Google Ads’ help section has more explanation about the details of remarketing.